AnandBawa/class-and-inheritance-exercise/README.md

 # class-and-inheritance-exercise

-This exercise is from https://github.com/learn-co-students/javascript-inheritance-patterns-lab-v-000
+This exercise creates classes instead of objects using instructions from <https://github.com/learn-co-students/javascript-inheritance-patterns-lab-v-000>

 ## Instructions